2024cs123/Entity-Analyzer---Sorting-Searching-Scraping/README.md

 ## License

 This project is open-source.
 Please refer to the LICENSE file for details.
-(If you don't have one, consider using an MIT or Apache 2.0 license).